dk-e/username-checker/README.md

 ## Notice

-Please be aware that some sites prevent this method of checking names.
+- Please be aware that some sites prevent this method of checking names.
 Consequently, the effectiveness of this approach may be limited in such cases.
+- Additionally, it is important to note that usernames that are considered "banned" may erroneously appear as available, despite being unavailable.